Apodida: Characteristics

 These sea cucumbers are vagile holothurians with an elongated shape (up to 3 meters for Synapta maculata), worm or snake-like.

 Their shape is adapted for burrowing through the sediment, sometimes in a fashion similar to earthworms.
 Their mouth is surrounded with 10-25 pinnate or peltate tentacles.
 The absence of tube feet gives the order its name, Apodida meaning without feet : they move by crawling on the sediment, hence they need flat bottoms with few current.
 Members of this order have a circum-oral ring and tentacles, but do not have tube feet or radial canals.
 They also lack the complex respiratory trees found in other sea cucumbers, and respire and excrete nitrogenous waste through their skin.

 The ossicles, minute calcareous plates embedded in the skin and characteristic of each species, can include wheel and anchor shapes.

 List of families

-This order contains 3 families, consisting in 32 genera in total, for 270 known species.
+This order contains 3 extant families, consisting in 32 genera in total, for 270 known species.